opensourceBIM/BcfReporter/README.md

 BcfReporter
 ===========

-Reports BCF from modelchecking feature in BIMserver
+Reports BCF from modelchecking feature in BIMserver.